-- 9 = The share class is only open for investors who: - within the scope of a written agreement for such regular (ongoing) investment advice as stated in Chapter 9, §17, item 3 in the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the investment advisor for the investment advice. - where stated, invest one million euro (EUR 1,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.
+9 = The share class is only open for investors who:

+- within the scope of a written agreement for such regular (ongoing) investment advice as stated in Chapter 9, §17, item 3 in the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the investment advisor for the investment advice. - where stated, invest ten million Swedish crowns (SEK 10,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.